 Head Start is a family and child development program for low-income families.
 Family income is one key factor in determining eligibility.
 The federal poverty guidelines are used to evaluate family income.
 In addition, at least 10% of enrollment must be children with disabilities, who have a current IEP (Individual Education Plan).

-- is 3 years old through the year prior to kindergarten eligibility.
+*Families are automatically eligible if they are 3 years old through the year prior to kindergarten and meet any of the following:

 - is a foster child